vavrusa/dnsresolver/README.md

   -tafile="": Path to trusted anchor file for DNSSEC -debug=0: Debug level for libunbound

-Type can be A, AAAA, MX
+Type can be A, AAAA, MX, TLSA
 ```

 If you want the resolver to use DNSSEC validation, please provide the root trust anchor (tafile).